An Inimitable Blend of Old And New

 Living in Tokyo, Japan, the world’s second largest economy, means experiencing one of the most energetic cities the world has to offer.
 This metropolis is home to more than 10 million people, and is famed for its rich culture, incredible cuisine, efficient transportation, and friendly people.
-And while Japanese is naturally the official language, there are an increasing number of Japanese who can speak English – particularly within the business sector.

 Our guide was written by Jesse Green and last published on Friday 17th September 2010.

 |01||Foreigners intending to stay in Japan for longer than 90 days are legally obligated to register with their local municipal office.|

 |02||Taking Japanese and cultural classes will greatly help in boosting confidence and will give you a greater sense of appreciation for Japanese.|